 DT 500 MAG: – Do you care when people say bad things about you?

-DT 500 MAG: – Aron you are shooting a lot of interesting stuff, what is your favorite?
+DT 500 MAG: – Aron you are shooting a lot of exciting stuff, what is your favorite?
 Why?

 ÁRON: – I don’t have a favorite.
-As I said, everything is interesting, maybe you just have to change your perspective.
+As I said, everything is exciting, maybe you just have to change your perspective.
 Working for Red Bull is also interesting.
-Sometimes the stage might be set up deep in a construction tunnel, you’re shooting top pro athletes with amazing skills, or you are just part of something innovative, something cool.
+Sometimes the stage might be set up deep in a construction tunnel, you’re shooting top pro athletes with incredible skills, or you are just part of something innovative, something fresh.
 I like how this company rethinks and transforms classic things into new formats.

 DT 500 MAG: – What is your statement today?